Skip to content

 error: [E11] secret(s) not set: from_env:DB_PWD, from_env:OAUTH_TOKEN, from_file:/run/secrets/jwt

-The contract: the deploy fails loudly naming every missing reference, not just the first one.
+The contract: the deploy fails loudly, naming every missing reference at once.
 Operators set secrets in batches, and reporting one-at-a-time triples the iteration count.
 Names are kind-qualified so a same-named env-var-and-file can't collide, and the list is sorted + deduplicated (a stack with the same secret in ten services reports it once).

 Values that can't be injected